corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 * In a coupon payment on a bond, only the owner of the bond is required to sign.
 * In a cash payment, only the owner of the cash is required to sign.

-Here's a visualisation of this example.
+Here's a visualization of this example.

 {{< figure alt="commands" width=80% zoom="/en/images/commands.png" >}}